kerokero5150/SPIISD_V2/README.md

 Please note that V2 is a closed-source release.
 For more details, please refer to [my blog](https://ameblo.jp/keroxiee1016/entry-12875583265.html).
 We would like to special thank [Wing Yeung](http://www.mfa2lab.com) for helping with the V2.0 program.

-SPIISD V2 is based on an open source project "SmartPortSD".
-Special thanks to: Robert Justice, Andrea Ottaviani and Katherine Stark.

 ---

 ### Upgrades in SPIISD V2.0